psychogenic/microcotb/README.md

 ![cocotb test run](images/ucocotb-run.png)

 ## HIL

 With [cocotb](https://cocotb.org), you can test your hardware design while interacting with a simulator.
 The website mentions that "interfacing with existing infrastructure is easy.
 Do you want to talk to a golden model in your testbench?
 Or to real hardware, e.g. an FPGA or a logic analyzer?"

 But the solution to getting our ASIC projects into the loop were pretty involved.
-Rather than recreate a "simulator" which provides a whole VPI API that cocotb can interact with, this code was developped to instead make bringing in the testbench to the  on the demo boards easy.
+Rather than recreate a "simulator" which provides a whole VPI API that cocotb can interact with, this code was developped to instead make bringing in the testbench onto the demo boards easy.

+### Speed

+[All the examples](https://github.com/TinyTapeout/tt-micropython-firmware/tree/v2.0-dev/src/examples) from the Tiny Tapeout SDK run cocotb tests on the RP2040 and interact with actual projects on the ASICs.
+These were ported in from those used during Verilog development of the projects, and remain mostly as-is.

+They run successfully but, since we are manually toggling the clock(s) behind the scenes from [micropython](https://micropython.org/) SDK, the cost of one step is pretty expensive.

+A "step" has a duration of 1/2 the (fastest) started clock's period, in simulator time.
+On the RP2040, in real time this one step winds up consumming about 1.6ms.

+So, if the simulation had a 1MHz clock and is waiting on a Timer for 1 ms, that will be 1000 clock cycles, or 2000 times the clock signal is toggled, i.e. steps.
+Hence, you'll be waiting on this chunk of simulation to complete for over 3 seconds.

+On the desktop, a single step is much faster--on the order of 6us on my machine right now, so the same sim would only take about 13ms.
+The bottleneck on desktop will always be the hardware bridge you are interacting with to control and observe the hardware, whether its libiio, SWV, plain old serial or whatever.

 ## Quickstart